-Use the Unity Package Manager (in Unity’s top menu: Window > Package Manager) to view which packages are available for installation or already installed in your project.
-In addition, you can use this window to see which versions are available, and install, remove, disable, or update packages for each project.
+Use the Unity Package Manager (in Unity’s top menu: Window > Package Manager) to view which packages and feature sets are available for installation or already installed in your project.
+In addition, you can use this window to see which versions are available, and install, remove, disable, or update packages and feature sets for each project.

 The Package Manager window displays:

-(B) The add button, which you can click to install a package directly into your project by entering a git URL or a local path.
+(B) The add button, which you can click to install a package directly into your project by entering a git URL, a local path, or a package name.

 (C) The Packages drop-down menu, which you can use to change what appears in the list (context).

-(D) The Sort drop-down menu, which lets you sort the list of packages by name or date.
+(D) The Sort drop-down menu, which lets you sort the list of packages and feature sets by name or date.